leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 This is a terrific way to [**build brand awareness through delivery**](https://elogii.com/blog/brand-awareness-and-last-mile-delivery/), and attract customers who aren’t aware of your business.
 Which may also make you stand out from competitors.

-Besides new customers, a local delivery is also a great approach to keep in touch with your current, loyal customers.
+Besides new customers, local delivery is also a great approach to keep in touch with your current, loyal customers.
 After all, according to business expert Kevin Kelly, all you need is [**1,000 true fans to succeed**](https://kk.org/thetechnium/1000-true-fans/) in any commercial venture.

 And following [**the impact of COVID-19 on last-mile delivery**](https://elogii.com/blog/last-mile-delivery-covid-19/), this is more accurate than ever.